-To test the direct price comparison, we chose a box of Alpen fruit and nut cereal bars as it is likely that they would be sold by every one of the four supermarkets.
+To test the direct price comparison, we chose a box of Alpen fruit and nut with chocolate bars as it is likely that they would be sold by every one of the four supermarkets.

-The page showed that this product costs £1.36 in Asda, £1.37 in Sainsburys but are on special offer at Tesco and cost just £1!
+The page showed that this product costs £1.00 in Asda, £1.99 in Waitrose but are the most expensive in Sainsburys and Morrisions at £2.00!

-Searching for the very nice Hovis seed sensations rolls also produced good savings.
+Searching for the nice Hovis seed sensations bread also produced good savings.

-You can easily search for a bargain yourself to see if MySupermarket.co.uk can save you money.
+You can easily search for a bargain yourself to see if mySupermarket can save you money.

 You also get some very useful information.
 Click on any item and you get a larger image, nutrient information including the FSA traffic light labelling (which summarises the fat, salt and sugar contents amongst other nutritional factors) and of course price and product size.

-It is quick and easy to compare prices individual prices of items without registering on MySupermarket.co.uk, however there are considerable benefits for registering free with their service.
+It is quick and easy to compare prices individual prices of items without registering on mySupermarket, however there are considerable benefits for registering free with their service.